biratrai/100-days-of-code/log.md

 **Today's Progress**: Continuing SurfaceView.

 **Thoughts:** Learnt about internal in kotlin which is like package private.
 Used runnable in Kotlin to start thread.

+### Day 35: Jan 22 2018

+**Today's Progress**: Continuing SurfaceView.

+**Thoughts:** Learnt about using the custom GameView to set FullScreen in Kotlin.
+Handling the lifecycle changes of the customview in onPause and onResume, which basically handled the thread creation, start and joining.